 In March 2022, the Company acquired RainBio, a private company in the United States whose primary assets are certain gene therapy technology and preclinical data.
 RainBio was purchased at a cost of approximately \$2.2 million, including transaction costs and a contingent holdback, and the Company may be required to make additional contingent payments of up to \$17.5 million in the aggregate upon the achievement of certain milestones.
-Other than the contingent holdback release, no further payments are required until FDA approval of a product based upon the acquired assets and the sale or utilization of any priority review voucher that may be granted in connection with such approval.
+Other than the contingent holdback release, no further payments are required until U.S Food and Drug Administration, or FDA, approval of a product based upon the acquired assets and the sale or utilization of any priority review voucher that may be granted in connection with such approval.

 The acquisition was accounted for as an asset acquisition, as substantially all of the fair value of the assets acquired was concentrated in a single inprocess research and development, or IPR&D, intangible asset.
-As the acquired IPR&D did not have an alternative future use to the Company, the purchase price of \$2.2 million was recorded as research and development expense in the accompanying condensed consolidated statement of operations for the six months ended June 30, 2022.
-As of June 30, 2022, none of the milestones were probable of achievement and, accordingly, no amounts have been recognized in the accompanying condensed consolidated financial statements with respect to these contingent payments.
+As the acquired IPR&D did not have an alternative future use to the Company, the purchase price of \$2.2 million was recorded as research and development expense in the accompanying condensed consolidated statement of operations for the nine months ended September 30, 2022.
+As of September 30, 2022, none of the milestones were probable of achievement and, accordingly, no amounts have been recognized in the accompanying condensed consolidated financial statements with respect to these contingent payments.